-Upload a YouTube clip
+Upload a clip for YouTube

+Go to the Clideo’s Video Looper.
+Then tap the “Choose file” button and add the file.
 Just FYI, you can also upload right from your device or Google Drive/Dropbox cloud platforms.
 The accepted formats are numerous: MP4, AVI, MOV, WMV, MKV, and so on.

 By the way, if your recording is too long, you might first want to trim it in our online cutting tool.

-Set the YouTube video on loop
+Set the video on loop

 Once the recording is processed, you will see its preview and the loop settings buttons.